-While courts may purport to enter non-waiver orders pursuant to Rule 502(d) affecting privileges beyond the attorney-client privilege and work-product protection, those orders have no stare decisis effect, nor should they be considered persuasive authority for extending the scope of Rule 502(d).
-This is not to say that a court cannot enter an order that provides coextensive protections for other privileges through the pendency of a litigation.
+While courts may purport to enter non-waiver orders pursuant to Rule 502(d) affecting privileges beyond the attorney-client privilege and work-product protection, those orders have no stare decisis effect, nor should they be considered persuasive authority for extending the scope of Rule 502(d).75 This is not to say that a court cannot enter an order that provides coextensive protections for other privileges through the pendency of a litigation.
 However, it would be relying on its inherent authority to govern the discovery process rather than on Rule 502(d).
-Accordingly, parties could stipulate to protections for other privileges, though that stipulation may not be enforceable in subsequent litigation against non-parties, since they are not protected by the language of Rule 502(d).